Tayto Park (Emerald Park)

 • Big cats – Amur tigers, leopards and lions.

-• Primates – Squirrel monkeys and lemurs, with a dedicated Lemur Walk.
+• Primates – Squirrel monkeys, red‑bellied tamarins and a growing collection of lemurs on the dedicated Lemur Walk.

 • Birds of prey – A free‑flying “World of Raptors” display featuring eagles and owls.